Evangelical Methodist Church in the Philippine Islands: Post-war

 Bishop Eusebio Tech's administration (1947–1952) saw the democratisation of the Church.
 The Discipline was revised to create of the Supreme Consistory of Elders, a board that became the legislative body of the Church, whilst the general superintendent became the head of the Episcopacy, an organ which was tasked with administration.

-The brief term of Bishop Marcelino C. Gutierrez (1952–1953) saw important contributions in the organisation of the Ministerial and Lay Workers Institute as a permanent agency of the Church.
-The Institute, which in 1991 became the present IEMELIF Bible College, trains the ministers, deaconesses, and other lay workers of the Church.
+The brief term of Bishop Marcelino C. Gutiérrez (1952–1953) saw important contributions in the organisation of the Ministerial and Lay Workers Institute as a permanent agency of the Church.
+The Institute, which in 1991 became the present IEMELIF Bible College, trains ministers, deaconesses, and other lay workers of the Church.
 Bishop Lázaro G. Trinidad's leadership (1953–1972) saw rapid progress; it was during this time that the Cathedral was finally rebuilt.
-The Church also introduced the then-innovative central fund system, and formalised relationships with both local and foreign religious groups.
+The Church also introduced the then-innovative central fund system, and formalised ties with local and foreign religious groups.

 Bishop Gerónimo P. Maducdoc took over as general superintendent from 1972 to 1980.
 His administration was marked by greater participation of the laity in Church administration, with the inclusion of two laymen in the Supreme Consistory, which until then had been composed of only ministers.
 Among its other achievements were the Pagasa Trust Fund, intended to finance the social security needs of the Church; The Church Building Construction fund, to help in emergency needs for church construction; the Manpower Development Program, to train both ministers and laymen in religious, financial and social fields; and the evangelisation program dubbed “Eighty by 1980”.

 Bishop George F. Castro took over as the tenth general superintendent in 1980.
 The thrust of his administration was to adapt the Church to the changing times, to improve Church administration, to enhance evangelistic efforts, and to improve the professional and economic situation of ministers and Church workers.
 The IEMELIF also became more outgoing, participating in both local and international meetings and fellowships.

 Schism

 In 1992, the IEMELIF began experiencing some issues within its episcopal offices, which led to the secession of some 105 local churches and ministers forming what is now known as the IEMELIF Reform Movement (IRM), led by Bishop Reynaldo C. Domingo.
 The IRM initially referred to the original body as "IEMELIF Admin", which signifies acknowledgement of administration by the latter.
 In 2009, the two factions celebrated the IEMELIF's centennial in separate locations.
 The IEMELIF Admin held a programme at the Araneta Coliseum in Quezon City, while the IRM held theirs at the Cuneta Astrodome in Pasay.

-In late 2011, the IRM completed its schism from the IEMELIF and is now registered with the Securities and Exchange Commission as the I am Redeemer and Master Evangelical Church (IRMEC), leaving only one IEMELIF in the whole of the Philippines.
-IEMELIF maintains its membership to the National Council of Churches in the Philippines, while IRMEC joined the Philippine Council of Evangelical Churches.
+In late 2011, the IRM completed its schism from the IEMELIF and has since registered with the Securities and Exchange Commission as I am Redeemer and Master Evangelical Church (IRMEC), leaving only one IEMELIF in the whole of the Philippines.
+IEMELIF maintains its membership in the National Council of Churches in the Philippines, while IRMEC joined the Philippine Council of Evangelical Churches.